rack/rack-contrib/README.md

 This package includes a variety of add-on components for Rack, a Ruby web server
 interface:

-* `Rack::AcceptFormat` - Adds a format extension at the end of the URI when there is none, corresponding to the mime-type given in the Accept HTTP header.
 * `Rack::Access` - Limits access based on IP address
 * `Rack::Backstage` - Returns content of specified file if it exists, which makes it convenient for putting up maintenance pages.
 * `Rack::BounceFavicon` - Returns a 404 for requests to `/favicon.ico`